Samarkand Oblast: Demographics

 As of 1897, 860,021 people populated the oblast.
 Uzbeks constituted the majority of the population.
 Significant minorities consisted of Tajiks and Kazakhs.
-Turkic speaking population amounted to 609,204 (70,8%) people.
+The Turkic speaking population amounted to 609,204 (70,8%) people.

 Ethnic groups in 1897

 Russian Revolution

 On April 30, 1918, the region became a part of Turkestan ASSR.
 On October 27, 1924 as a result of the national-territorial reorganisation of Central Asia, the Samarkand region became a part of the Uzbek SSR of the Soviet Union.